 Trump Jr claims China laughing at US military for promoting transgender pilots

 ‘What do you think our enemies are doing?
-They’re laughing,’
+They’re laughing,’ Don Jr says

 Trump Jr claims China laughing at US military for promoting transgender pilots